 Despite a recent pull-back in the valuation, at roughly 19 times expected earnings it’s still above the ten-year average and vulnerable to disappointments.
 The next few quarters will be vital.
 Volumes need to start trending back in the right direction if sentiment is to improve.

 Nestlé key facts

-- Ten year average Price/earnings ratio: 20.2
+Ten year average forward price/earnings ratio: 18.7

-- Prospective dividend yield (next 12 months): 2.6%
+Prospective dividend yield (next 12 months): 3.3%

-All ratios are sourced from Refinitiv.
+All ratios are sourced from Refinitiv, based on previous day’s closing values.
 Please remember yields are variable and not a reliable indicator of future income.
 Keep in mind key figures shouldn’t be looked at on their own – it’s important to understand the big picture.

 This article is original Hargreaves Lansdown content, published by Hargreaves Lansdown.
+It was correct as at the date of publication, and our views may have changed since then.
 Unless otherwise stated estimates, including prospective yields, are a consensus of analyst forecasts provided by Refinitiv.
 These estimates are not a reliable indicator of future performance.
 Yields are variable and not guaranteed.
 Investments rise and fall in value so investors could make a loss.